Arthamys/dotfiles/README.md

   `~/.config/systemd/ user/` and start the `.timer` job with:
   `systemctl --user enable timer`.

+* pywal
+  I use `python-pywal` to generate colorschemes that match the dominant colors used in my wallpaper.

 * picom
   Compton seems abandoned and has been replaced by picom